SPELLING AT ST LUKE’S

 Assessment has to serve a purpose and teachers are continually assessing your child in all types of ways so they can help them progress with their learning.
 In every Spelling lesson, teachers review previously learnt spellings to check children’s knowledge of patterns already taught.
 Each week in Key Stage Two, children are provided with new spellings to revise at home on Purple Mash and these are tested the following week.
 This informs the teacher about how well each pupil has retained the rules and patterns taught.
 All pupils complete a more in-depth summative assessment 3 times a year.
 This data is kept on record to track your child’s progress as they learn through the year.
 The tests also show the children what fantastic progress they have made and what they need to learn next.

+Children identified as requiring further support have been identified for phonics or spelling additional interventions.
 As mentioned in our Phonics and Early Reading Policy, a number of interventions run throughout Key Stage Two to support children who require further support with phonics or spelling.

 Please see the Early Reading and Phonics Policy for how children are assessed in phonics.